 The gestalt principles of psychology help photographers in composing the image.
 These principles explain how the human mind processes the things it perceives.
 Hence, photographers can use these principles to enhance their image’s perception effectively.
 These include:

 When two objects appear closer together, the human mind assumes that they interact.
 For example, here, the flower is close to the camera.
-The size concerning the object causes your eyes to perceive it as the lady’s skirt.
+The size of the object causes your eyes to perceive it as the lady’s skirt.

 When you capture lines or patterns that repeat, your eyes perceive them to prolong even beyond the frame.
 For instance, in the image given below, the chain seems to climb to the sky.

 According to this principle, the elements of your image are arranged to project a different shape the mind perceives.
 For example, the image below projects a circular shape with a few cookies arranged in a specific manner.
 Hence, you can use this principle to create a lot of optical illusions.

 You can group objects of similar characteristics as the human mind quickly recognizes them.
 For example, you break down the below image into two parts, one of them unifying all the whole oranges while the other shows the sliced orange standing out.

 This principle highlights your perception of an image from the ground and relates it to the subject.
 For example, in the below image, you perceive the stones from the ground and understand the stones’ position.

 When arranging the elements in a frame, you can separate them equally with an imaginary line.
 For example, the below image can be divided equally into two identical halves, and each of them carries elements that are present in both halves.